Taff Ballot 2017

 TAFF may contact you regarding your ballot or to send out newsletters.
 We do not publish your data or pass it to any other organisation.

-The Trans-Atlantic Fan Fund was created in the 1950s for the purpose of providing funds to bring well-known and popular fans familiar to those on both sides of the ocean across the Atlantic.
+The Trans-Atlantic Fan Fund was created in 1953 for the purpose of providing funds to bring well-known and active fans familiar to those on both sides of the ocean across the Atlantic.
 Since that time, TAFF has regularly brought North American fans to European conventions and European fans to North American conventions.
 It exists solely through the support of fandom.
-Interested fans all over the world vote on the candidates, each vote being accompanied by a small minimum donation.
-These votes, and the continued generosity of fandom, are what make TAFF possible.
+That support, and the continued generosity of fandom, are what make TAFF possible.

-Candidates: Each candidate has posted a bond of £15, (or in this case a rough equivalent in Euros) promising – barring unforeseen circumstances – to travel, if elected, to the 2016 Worldcon in Kansas City, MO, USA (Midamericon 2, 17th August to 21st August, 2016).
+Each candidate has posted a bond of $20 promising to travel, if elected, to the 2017 Worldcon in Helsinki, Finland.
 Each candidate has three nominators on their side of the Atlantic and two on the other, each of whom has personally contacted the administrators with their nomination.
 Each candidate has also provided a platform of up to 101 words (published overleaf).
 Anyone active in SF fandom can run for TAFF as long as they fulfil these criteria for the relevant race; contact your administrator about future races!

-“Hold Over Funds”: This choice, like “No Award” in Hugo balloting, gives you the chance to vote for no TAFF trip this year, should you feel none of the candidates deserve your support.
-Hold Over Funds may be voted for in any position, and is exempt from the 20% requirement: if it receives a majority of the votes on the final ballot, no trip will be held this year.
+This choice, like “No Award” in Hugo balloting, gives you the chance to vote for no TAFF trip this year, should you feel none of the candidates deserve your support.
+“Hold Over Funds” is exempt from the 20% requirement: if it receives a majority of the votes on the final ballot, no trip will be held this year.

-“No Preference”: For voters who prefer not to choose between candidates, but don’t want the trip held over.
+For voters who prefer not to choose between candidates, but don’t want the trip held over.

-How to Vote: Either send a copy of this form with a cheque, or pay via PayPal.
-The minimum donation to vote is $3 (USD) or £2 (GBP) or 3 Euros.
-Cheques should be made payable to “Curt Phillips” (for checks in USD) or to “TAFF” (for cheques in GBP or Euros).
-PayPal donations should be made to the email addresses below indicating your contact details and your ranked voting preferences in the comments’ section.
+Either print this out and send it with a check, or pay via PayPal.
+The minimum donation to vote is $3 (USD) or £3 (GBP) or 3 Euros.
+In the US Checks should be made payable to “Curt Phillips” (for checks in USD) or to “TAFF” (for cheques in GBP or Euros).
+PayPal donations should be made to the email addresses below with your contact details and your ranked voting preferences in the comments’ section.
 If you do not fill in the comments section, your vote may not be counted!
 Send your signed and completed ballot form and donation to:

-North America: Curt Phillips – Cheques payable to Curt Phillips
+:North America: Curt Phillips – Checks payable to “Curt Phillips”

-19310 Pleasant View Dr. Abingdon, VA 24211
+19310 Pleasant View Dr. Abingdon, VA 24211.

-Paypal using email absarka_prime [at] comcast.net
+Paypal using email: absarka_prime [at] comcast.net